phanerka/link-stash/Coding/Tips.md

 Refer to [[Launch options]].

 ### Coding tips
-- for mod compatibility, class creation > hook creation
+%%- for mod compatibility, class creation > hook creation%%
 - no base code yoinking. if ya need to change a single line in the function, check out IL hooking
 - For IL hooking: [[!
 Modifying game logic#Guidelines|guidelines]]